 How to publish it yourself

 This page assumes that you have some technical background.
 If that's not you, no problem!
-You may want to read the publication overview.
+You may want to read the publication overview instead, which will allow you to customize a great deal without having to do anything technical.

 What do I need to understand?